inbo/n2khab-monitoring/git_workflow.md

     - Only _consider_ force-pushing for **situation B**, but don't do it if too much time has elapsed (e.g. several hours, depending on the frequency of collaboration) and also avoid it if the commit message was not 'too bad'.
     You want to avoid that co-workers are impacted that already work with the original state (by fetching code or reviewing code).
     If too much time has elapsed, you can still post a message in the pull request to point at the inconvenience, for future reference.
-    - If you effectively do a force-push in a pull-request, notify co-workers by posting a small message in the pull request!
+    - If you effectively do a force-push in a pull-request, notify co-workers about the reason by posting a small message in the pull request!
 - **Outside of pull requests**, no notifications are triggered by GitHub.
     - You can consider **both reasons B and C**, but also here take into account the potential impact for co-workers, depending on the lag and on aspects of collaboration.
   Communicate with co-workers as needed, of if in doubt.